kitsonk/kitsonkelly.com/content/posts/deno-cdns-and-types/index.md

 requested, Deno provides it with the module in the _type_ slot if available otherwise the _code_ slot.

-Before the programme is ready to be run, any modules in the _code_ slot that aren't JavaScript get transpiled to JavaScript.
-Then the programme is ready to be executed.
+Before the program is ready to be run, any modules in the _code_ slot that aren't JavaScript get transpiled to JavaScript.
+Then the program is ready to be executed.

-You can see how this manifests itself by using `deno info` on a programme.
+You can see how this manifests itself by using `deno info` on a program.
 Modules that are in a _type_ slot get displayed in _italics_.
 You can see it more clearly if you use `deno info --json` where a dependency is listed with both its `"code"` and `"type"` module.